Online Cosmetology Schools

 How Online Cosmetology Classes Are Conducted

 Online courses are typically part of a hybrid program.
 That means a portion of your training happens remotely (i.e., at home and over the Internet), and the rest takes place in person at your school's student salon or through an internship at a professional salon.
-Due to COVID-19, many beauty schools have adopted new technologies and teaching methods that allow students to practice certain kinds of hands-on techniques at home.
+Due to COVID-19, many beauty schools have adopted new technologies and teaching methods that allow students to practice certain hands-on techniques at home.

 While learning remotely, you may have access to things like: